ZupIT/ritchie-cli/CONTRIBUTING.md

 One of the first things to decide is which branch to base your work on.
 If you get confused, just ask and we will help you.
 If a reviewer realizes you have based your work on the wrong branch, we'll let you know so that you can rebase it.

 ### **Check out the guidelines**
-To contribute code to Ritchie projects, see the
+If you want to contribute code to Ritchie projects, check out:
 - [**Ritchie Community Guidelines**](https://docs.ritchiecli.io/faq#community)
 - [**Open source contribution guidelines**](https://opensource.guide/how-to-contribute/)